-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+As of June 30, 2022, other than the annual maintenance fee, no milestone payments have been accrued or paid in relation to this agreement.

-NOTE 8 - ASSET PURCHASE AGREEMENT WITH TRIMARAN
+NOTE 9 - ASSET PURCHASE AGREEMENT WITH TRIMARAN

 On August 19, 2019, the Company entered into an asset purchase agreement (the "Asset Purchase Agreement") with TRImaran Pharma, Inc. ("TRImaran") and the selling shareholders named therein (the "Selling Shareholders") pursuant to which Tonix acquired TRImaran's assets related to certain pyran-based compounds (the "Assets").
 In connection with the acquisition of the Assets, Tonix entered into a First Amended and Restated Exclusive License Agreement (the "WSU License Agreement") with Wayne State University ("WSU") on August 19, 2019.
 As consideration for entering into the Asset Purchase Agreement, Tonix paid \$100,000 to TRImaran and has assumed certain liabilities of TRImaran totaling \$68,500.
 The \$168,500 was previously recorded to research and development expenses in the statement of operations.
-Upon the achievement of specified development, regulatory and sales milestones, Tonix also agreed to pay TRImaran and the Selling Shareholders, in restricted stock or cash, at Tonix's option, a total of approximately \$3.4 million.
-Pursuant to the terms of the Asset Purchase Agreement, TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyranbased drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
-Also for a period of three years, if TRImaran or such Selling Shareholder engage in the research or development of any potential therapeutic compound for the treatment of any central nervous system disorder, TRImaran or such Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.
+Upon the achievement of specified development, regulatory and sales milestones, Tonix also agreed to pay TRImaran and the Selling Shareholders are prohibited from disclosing confidential information related to the Assets and are restricted from engaging, for a period of three years, in the development or commercialization of any therapeutic containing any pyranbased drug compound for the treatment of post-traumatic stress disorder, attention deficit hyperactivity disorder or major depressive disorder.
+Also for a period of three years, if TRImaran or any Selling Shareholder is obliged to provide notice and opportunity to Tonix to make an offer to acquire or license rights with respect to such product candidate.